Tour starts on every single SUNDAY between March 28th to Oct 17th

 - Please check the visa information for Spain here.
 The visa requirements for Morocco can be found here.
 Please note that all trips to Morocco will require your Schengen visa to be of an ''multiple entry'', as you will enter Spain for the second time.

-25. I am ready to go ahead and book one of your tours, but I need a Visa to enter Spain.
+25. I am ready to go ahead and book one of your tours, but I need a visa to enter Spain.

-- Yes, we do help our customers to get their Visas, after a trip is confirmed and the deposit of 10% has been paid.
-As we are a fully licensed tour operator in Spain, after the deposit paid, we can issue the confirmation, which you later bring to Spanish Embassy/Consulate.
-In this letter we confirm that you booked and partly (or fully) paid for a tour with us.
-Please note, we do not guarantee the issue of visa and cannot influence the process.
+Yes, we do help our customers get their visas after a trip is confirmed.
+As we are a fully licensed tour operator in Spain, after the deposit is paid, we can issue a confirmation, which you can later bring to the Spanish Embassy or Consulate.
+In this letter, we confirm that you booked and partially (or fully) paid for a tour with us.
+Please note that we do not guarantee the issue of a visa and cannot influence the process.
 The decision is up to the Embassy, as they have their own rules and regulations for each country.
 At the same time, we do our best to ensure we provide assistance where possible.